danielsuit/mathfunctionize/README.md

 # mathfunctionize
 An extensive Python library for math functions in advanced fields of math.
-Visit [upcoming.md](upcoming.md)
+Visit [upcoming.md](upcoming.md) for future functions to be added.

 ## Getting Started
 ---